A semi-parametric dynamic conditional correlation framework for risk forecasting: Empirical study

-To further backtest the VaR forecasts, we have employed several quantile accuracy and independence tests, including: the unconditional coverage (UC) test \citep{kupiec1995techniques}; the conditional coverage (CC) test \citep{christoffersen1998evaluating}; the dynamic quantile (DQ) test \citep{caviar}; and the quantile regression based VaR (VQR) test \citep{gaglianone2011evaluating}.
-Table \ref{var_backtest} presents the UC, CC, DQ (lag 1 and lag 4) and VQR backtests' p-values for the 10 competing models.
+To further backtest the VaR forecasts, we have employed several quantile accuracy and independence tests, including: the unconditional coverage (UC) test \citep{kupiec1995techniques}; the conditional coverage (CC) test \citep{christoffersen1998evaluating}; the dynamic quantile (DQ) test \citep{engle2004caviar}; and the quantile regression based VaR (VQR) test \citep{gaglianone2011evaluating}.
+Table \ref{var_backtest} presents the UC, CC, DQ (lag 1 and lag 4) and VQR backtests' p-values for the 11 competing models.
 The ``Total'' columns show the total number of rejections at the 5\% significance level.
-As can be seen, the DCC-AL is the only framework which receives 0 rejections.
-The DCC-N model receives 5 rejections, while the DCC-t model gets rejected 3 times.
-This demonstrates the importance of the return distribution selection in parametric MGARCH models.
-The DCC-AL model, which is semi-parametric, shows advantage from this perspective.
-Comparing the DCC-AL model to the semi-parametric DCC models with QML, the DCC-AL still has better performance considering these backtests.
-These results again lend evidence on the validity and effectiveness of the DCC-AL in forecasting VaR.
+As can be seen, across the 1\% and 2.5\% probability levels the Semi-DCC is the only framework which receives 0 rejections.
+On the 5\% level, the Semi-DCC is rejected 3 times, while all the other models are rejected by all the 5 tests.
+The DCC-N and DCC-t models are more likely to be rejected by various tests.
+This demonstrates the importance of the return distribution selection in parametric DCC models.
+The Semi-DCC model, which is semi-parametric, shows advantage from this perspective.
+Comparing the Semi-DCC model to the other semi-parametric DCC models with QML, the Semi-DCC still has better performance considering these backtests.
+These results again lend evidence on the validity and effectiveness of the Semi-DCC in VaR forecasting.

 Lastly, \cite{bayer2022regression} propose three versions of ES backtests named as Auxiliary, Strict and Intercept ES regression (ESR) backtests\footnote{For the implementation, we use the R package developed by the authors, which can be found at: \url{https://search.r-project.org/CRAN/refmans/esback/html/esr_backtest.html}.
-The link also includes the details of the three versions of the backtests. }.
-These ESR backtests (two-sided), labeled as A, S, and I respectively, are also employed to backtest the ES forecasts from the 10 competing models.
+The link also includes the details of the three versions of the backtests.}.
+These ESR backtests (two-sided), labeled as A, S, and I respectively, are also employed to backtest the ES forecasts from the 11 competing models.

-As in Table \ref{es_regression_backtest}, the three backtests return quite consistent results, with the DCC-AL model being not rejected.
-The models that get rejected at the 5\% level by all three backtests are DCC-N, DCC-clik-N and DCC-t.
-Meanwhile, the semi-parametric DCC-QML and DCC-clik-QML do not get rejected.
+As in Table \ref{es_regression_backtest}, the three backtests return quite consistent results, with the Semi-DCC models being not rejected.
+On the 2.5\% probability level the models that get rejected by all three backtests are DCC-N, DCC-clik-N and DCC-t.
+On the 1\% and 5\% levels, the DCC-N and DCC-QML are rejected twice, respectively.